College of Foot Health

 We offer CPD courses for podiatrists and further training for Foot Health Practitioners.

-Members receive quarterly issues of Podiatry Review, which can contribute to your Continued Professional Development.
+Members receive quarterly issues of Podiatry Review and our new FHP newsletter, which can contribute to your Continued Professional Development.

 This area contains the latest news, information, online Continuing Professional Development and discussion forums.
 Please visit our Members’ area to…